 Employment plateaus

 California’s jobs market surpassed its pre-pandemic 2019 peak of 17.6 million total non-farm jobs in October 2022.
-However, only 3.1% more Californians are employed in August 2025 than six years earlier.
+However, only 2.5% more Californians are employed in December 2025 than six years earlier.

 Fees earned by real estate agents and mortgage loan originators (MLOs) were slashed in our ongoing real estate recession.
-Transaction fees remain severely reduced in 2025 with no indication of an upturn until after 2026, maybe later with all the economic uncertainty in motion.
+Transaction fees remained severely reduced in 2025 with no indication of an upturn until after 2026, maybe later with all the economic uncertainty in motion.
 Expect a couple of years of the current slow decline in FRM rates for property sales to improve now that buyers en masse have become unwilling to acquire property.

 Innovative real estate licensees are choosing to pivot from a seller’s market by expanding their practice to include fee-generating transactions on the buyer-and-MLO-side of the market which are different and more productive during a recession.
 Many DRE licensees opted for a career change while employers are still offering the chance.

-The housing market bounce-back from the current three-year old real estate recession cannot be reliably forecast until the global trade wars settle down with durable import tax rates.
+The housing market bounce-back from the current three-year old real estate recession cannot be reliably forecast until the global trade wars settle down with durable, if any, import tax rates.
 Further, a loss of jobs is expected through the 2026 period, maybe beyond, due to uncertain business conditions, volatile import taxes on products and materials, reduced ability to export, diminished travelers and immigrants, and other isolationist-infused 1930s-type conditions.

 Chart 1